isabella232/dynamic-media-classic.en-1/help/navigation-basics.md

 **Select Company** Choose the company you want to access from the menu.
 This button isn’t available if you’re working with one company.

-**Upload** Opens the Upload screen so you can upload files from your computer or network to SPS.
+**Upload** Opens the Upload screen so you can upload files from your computer or network to Dynamic Media Classic.
 You can upload files from your desktop or via FTP.
 See Uploading files.

 **Build** Choose a Build task from the menu.
 The Build panel opens so you can create an asset type.